theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 # .
 NSg/V NSg/C . .
 >
 #
 > “ Gatsby bought that          house  so        that         Daisy would be     just across the bay      . ”
 # .
-NPr    NSg/V  NSg/I/C/Ddem+ NPr/V+ NSg/I/J/C NSg/I/C/Ddem NPr+  NSg/VX NSg/VX V/J  NSg/P  D+  NSg/V/J+ . .
+NPr    NSg/V  NSg/I/C/Ddem+ NPr/V+ NSg/I/J/C NSg/I/C/Ddem NPr+  VX    NSg/VX V/J  NSg/P  D+  NSg/V/J+ . .
 >
 #
 > Then    it       had not   been  merely the stars  to which he       had aspired on  that         June